 - Clinical science

 Hydrocephalus refers to the abnormal enlargement of cerebral ventricles and/or subarachnoid space as a result of excess cerebrospinal fluid (CSF) accumulation.
-There are four types, which include communicating hydrocephalus, non-communicating hydrocephalus, normal pressure hydrocephalus (NPH), and hydrocephalus ex vacuo.
-Communicating hydrocephalus typically occurs as a result of decreased CSF absorption or increased CSF production, whereas non-communicating hydrocephalus is due to the obstructed passage of CSF from the ventricles to the subarachnoidal space.
-Both forms lead to an elevated intracranial pressure (ICP), which leads to headache, nausea, and/or vomiting.
-These symptoms are often accompanied by specific clinical manifestations, such as macrocephaly in congenital hydrocephalus, or changes in vital signs resulting from brainstem compression.
-In contrast, normal pressure hydrocephalus, which is usually due to decreased CSF absorption in the elderly, manifests with normal ICP because of effective compensation by ventricular dilation.
-This ventricular distension leads to the classic presentation of urinary incontinence, dementia, and abnormal gait.
-In hydrocephalus ex vacuo, CSF extension occurs secondary to loss of brain tissue (e.g., cerebral atrophy); this type of hydrocephalus is actually a misnomer as it is not a true hydrocephalus.
-CT or MRI (and ultrasound for infants) are important diagnostic procedures.
-Treatment involves surgical insertion of a shunt, which drains excess CSF into another area of the body – usually the peritoneum.
+There are two types of true hydrocephalus: communicating hydrocephalus, which occurs due to decreased CSF absorption or increased CSF production in absence of any CSF-flow obstruction, and noncommunicating hydrocephalus, which occurs due to the obstructed passage of CSF from the ventricles to the subarachnoidal space.
+Both forms cause elevated intracranial pressure (ICP), which leads to headache, nausea, and/or vomiting.
+Specific clinical manifestations include changes in vital signs resulting from brainstem compression and, in congenital hydrocephalus, macrocephaly.
+Normal pressure hydrocephalus (NPH) is a chronic form of communicating hydrocephalus that occurs in older individuals (> 60 years of age).
+NPH occurs due to decreased CSF absorption and manifests with normal ICP because of effective compensation to the slow CSF accumulation by ventricular dilation.
+This ventricular distension leads to the classic presentation of urinary incontinence, dementia, and ataxic gait.
+Hydrocephalus ex vacuo is the enlargement of the ventricles and subarachnoid space due to loss of brain tissue (e.g., cerebral atrophy) and the subsequent filling of the void with CSF.
+It is not considered a true hydrocephalus since ventricular enlargement does nor result from CSF accumulation and, accordingly, does not affect intracranial pressure or flow of cerebrospinal fluid.
+CT or MRI (and ultrasound for infants) are important diagnostic procedures for all types of hydrocephalus.
+A CSF tab test confirms the diagnosis of NPH.
+Treatment involves surgical insertion of a shunt, which drains excess CSF into another area of the body (usually the peritoneum).

 |Hydrocephalus ex vacuo|| || || |